armanizuniga/wanikani-helper/README.md

 The app started as a simple tool for one problem: getting through review backlogs without the friction of typing.

-**Core review loop** — the first version pulled your available assignments from WaniKani and showed multiple choice cards for meaning and reading.
+**Core review loop.** The first version pulled your available assignments from WaniKani and showed multiple choice cards for meaning and reading.
 It worked but was basic.
 Everything was fetched live on each session start and cards were shown one after another with no mixing.

-**Subjects stored on device** — fetching everything from the API on every launch was slow and hit rate limits fast.
+**Subjects stored on device.** Fetching everything from the API on every launch was slow and hit rate limits fast.
 All ~9,000 WaniKani subjects were bundled into the app so they load instantly on first launch.
 After that the app only pulls down what has changed since the last sync.

-**Mixed review queue** — the card order was reworked so meaning and reading cards for the same item are spread apart in the queue rather than shown back to back.
+**Mixed review queue.** The card order was reworked so meaning and reading cards for the same item are spread apart in the queue rather than shown back to back.
 This feels much closer to how WaniKani actually runs reviews.

-**Example sentences** — vocabulary items gained example sentences to give words more context.
+**Example sentences.** Vocabulary items gained example sentences to give words more context.
 These were initially pre-generated and bundled into the app, then expanded with on-device AI generation using Qwen2.5 so any vocabulary word could get a sentence, not just the ones covered by the bundle.
 Apple Foundation Models was added as an alternative for iOS 26+.

-**Lesson mode** — a lesson view was built so you can step through new items before they hit your review queue, the same way WaniKani's lesson system works.
+**Lesson mode.** A lesson view was built so you can step through new items before they hit your review queue, the same way WaniKani's lesson system works.
 Each item is started on WaniKani as you advance through it.

-**Kana practice** — hiragana and katakana practice was added as a standalone mode with its own progress tracking, separate from WaniKani.
+**Kana practice.** Hiragana and katakana practice was added as a standalone mode with its own progress tracking, separate from WaniKani.
 Characters you struggle with come up more often until you've got them down.

-**Kanji progress and level detail** — a kanji grid and level breakdown were added so you can see at a glance what you've passed and where you stand on your current level.
+**Kanji progress and level detail.** A kanji grid and level breakdown were added so you can see at a glance what you've passed and where you stand on your current level.

-**Better sentences** — neither local model produced reliably natural Japanese, so the approach changed: a larger model pre-generates sentences for vocabulary offline and they ship as a bundled database.
-On top of that, a Claude backend was added for anyone who wants to bring their own API key and generate on demand — and anything it generates is saved locally and folded back into the offline pool.
+**Better sentences.** Neither local model produced reliably natural Japanese, so the approach changed: a larger model pre-generates sentences for vocabulary offline and they ship as a bundled database.
+On top of that, a Claude backend was added for anyone who wants to bring their own API key and generate on demand.
+Anything it generates is saved locally and folded back into the offline pool.

-**Kanji Review** — a practice-only quiz mode that lets you drill kanji by SRS stage without touching your WaniKani data.
+**Kanji Review.** A practice-only quiz mode that lets you drill kanji by SRS stage without touching your WaniKani data.
 Burned and enlightened items are the main reason it exists; WaniKani considers them finished and never shows them again.

-**Easy Mode** — an option to run reviews on meanings alone, for when the backlog is large enough that halving the card count is the difference between doing them and not.
+**Easy Mode.** An option to run reviews on meanings alone, for when the backlog is large enough that halving the card count is the difference between doing them and not.

-**Lock Screen widget** — a widget extension that surfaces vocabulary you've passed on the Lock Screen, rotating through the day, sharing data with the app through an App Group.
+**Lock Screen widget.** A widget extension that surfaces vocabulary you've passed on the Lock Screen, rotating through the day, sharing data with the app through an App Group.

-**Polish** — over time the API key was moved to secure storage, a daily goal ring was added to the home screen, and offline warnings were added for when you lose connection mid-session.
+**Polish.** Over time the API key was moved to secure storage, a daily goal ring was added to the home screen, and offline warnings were added for when you lose connection mid-session.

 ---

 ## Setup

 1. Open `WaniKaniHelper/WaniKaniHelper.xcodeproj` in Xcode 26+
 2. Build and run the **WaniKaniHelper** scheme on a device or simulator (iOS 26.4+).
-The widget extension is embedded in the app, so it installs alongside it — don't run the `WaniWidgetExtension` scheme directly.
+The widget extension is embedded in the app, so it installs alongside it.
+Don't run the `WaniWidgetExtension` scheme directly.
-3. Enter your WaniKani API key — find it at [wanikani.com/settings/access_tokens](https://www.wanikani.com/settings/access_tokens)
+3. Enter your WaniKani API key, which you can find at [wanikani.com/settings/access_tokens](https://www.wanikani.com/settings/access_tokens)
-4. Subjects are seeded from the bundled database on first launch, then kept current by the daily background sync described above — no action needed
+4. Subjects are seeded from the bundled database on first launch, then kept current by the daily background sync described above.
+No action needed

 Example sentences work out of the box from the bundled database.
 To generate new ones, open **Settings → AI Model** and either paste an [Anthropic API key](https://console.anthropic.com/settings/keys) for Claude, download Qwen (~2 GB), or select Apple Foundation Models on iOS 26+.